Second part of the interview to Maria Liberati, Author of The Basic Art Of Italian Cooking

 There are also little towns to wander around in.
 Each of the 5 towns in Ischia has their own little square, which is very romantic, and the main town of Ischia has its own castle.
 There are also little romantic outdoor cafes, shops and coffee bars as well as the glow of the moonlight basking on the sea and an occasional outdoor musician singing old romantic Neapolitan songs accompanied by mandolin music.
 Oh the romance of it all!!!

-If any of your have seen the award winning Italian move- Il Postino- (The Postman), the island that it was filmed on (Procida) is right next to the Island of Ischia.
+If any of you have seen the award winning Italian move -Il Postino- (The Postman), the island that it was filmed on (Procida) is right next to the Island of Ischia.

 Rome is made up of different hills with magnificent views.
 My favorite is Monte Mario with its breathtaking panorama of the city.
 Another is the top of the Spanish Steps, where in front of the steps you have a beautiful fountain.
 If you go to the top of the steps you have gorgeous views overlooking the city and you can also enjoy one of those impromptu picnics here.

 One of the most romantic piazzas (square) is Piazza Navona, particularly at night, where you will find many outdoor restaurants and beautiful statues.
-There is the famous and beautiful-Bar de la Pace- which is located at a far corner of Piazza Navona.
+There is the famous and beautiful Bar della Pace which is located at a far corner of Piazza Navona.
 It is a favorite of international celebrities.
-And if you want to have some great pizza- again ask a local for a forno and you will experience some great, freshly baked pizza and bread.
-The Romans are famous for a type of roll called a rosetta it is crusty but at the same time light and airy.
+And if you want to have some great pizza, again ask a local for a forno and you will experience some great, freshly baked pizza and bread.
+The Romans are famous for a type of roll called "rosetta", which is crusty but at the same time light and airy.
 So ask for a rosetta, fill it with cheese and you have a wonderful picnic type lunch or snack.